-The final exam will be conducted online during the final exam period and cover all course material including assigned readings, tutorials, lecture slides, and materials covered in assignments and MyLab homework.
-The format and exact date/time of the final exam will be announced once available.
+The final exam will be conducted online during the final exam period and covers all course material including assigned readings, tutorials, lectures, and material covered in assignments.
+The exact date/time of the final exam will be announced once available.
+The format on the exam will be an online OWL test with automatically graded questions including multiple choice, short answer, fill in the blank, and matching questions.